AlgeriaOfficial Name: People's Democratic Republic of Algeria

 Emergency services are satisfactory, but response time is often unpredictable.
 In all cases, response time is not as fast as in the United States.

-Cases of tuberculosis are regularly reported but do not reach endemic levels.
+Cases of tuberculosis are regularly reported, but do not reach endemic levels.
 For further information on tuberculosis, please consult the CDC’s information on TB.
 Every summer, public health authorities report limited occurrences of water-borne diseases, such as typhoid.
 In addition, HIV/AIDS is a concern in the remote southern part of the country, especially in border towns.
+There have been a few recently reported cases of H1N1.
+The flu vaccine is available in Algeria and provides protection.
+More information is available via the U.S. Department of State’s H5N1 and Pandemic Fact Sheet.

 Travel & Transportation

-Algerian roads are overcrowded, and traffic-related accidents kill a large number of people every year.
 Drivers will encounter police and military checkpoints on major roads within, and on the periphery of, Algiers and other major cities.
 Security personnel at these checkpoints expect full cooperation.
-Motorists should be aware that terrorists and criminals employ false roadblocks as a tactic for ambushes and kidnappings, primarily in the central regions of Boumerdes and Tizi Ouzou and some parts of eastern Algeria (see Crime section above).
+Most major traffic intersections in Algiers are controlled by policemen instead of traffic lights.
+Motorists should be aware that terrorists and criminals may employ false roadblocks as a tactic for ambushes and kidnappings, primarily in the central regions of Boumerdes and Tizi Ouzou and some parts of southern and eastern Algeria (see Safety and Security section above).

 Travel overland, particularly in the southern regions, may require a permit issued by the Algerian government.
-For specific information concerning Algerian driver’s permits, vehicle inspection, road tax, and mandatory insurance, contact the Algerian embassy.
+For specific information concerning Algerian driver’s permits, vehicle inspection, road tax, and mandatory insurance, contact the Algerian Embassy in Washington, DC.

 Please refer to our Road Safety page for more information.